wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-data-source-limits-powerapps-canvas-app/includes/3-delegation-warnings-limits-functions.md

 Non-delegable functions
 -----------------------

 In the previous unit, you learned about the functions that are delegable and how they relate to the various data sources.
-All other functions, not covered in that unit, are not delegable.
+These other functions, not covered in that unit, are not delegable.
 The following are notable functions that do not support delegation.

--   Table shaping functions such as AddColumns, DropColumns, ShowColumns, RenameColumns

 -   First, FirstN, Last, LastN